|

 A male Alaskan Coastal Brown Bear standing to look for fish in Silver Salmon Creek.

-All of the landscape (horizontal) large version images linked from the thumbnails are 1500 pixels wide.
-Portrait (vertical) images are 1200 pixels tall (1290 pixels with title bar).
-Images designated with an “M” in the shot number are 5:4 aspect ratio, 1500 x 1290 with a title bar, or 1500 x 1200 without the title bar.
+in the shot number are 5:4 aspect ratio, 1500 x 1290 with a title bar, or 1500 x 1200 without the title bar.

-Images in this section are in several different Galleries on the Photoshelter website.
 The Banner below leads to the Gallery Collections page where a Gallery can be selected.

 Images can be found in the following Galleries (Direct Links):

-Alaskan Coastal Brown Bear Brown Bear Fishing Golden Female and Cubs Assorted Brown Bear Brown Bear Composites
+Brown Bear Fishing Golden Female and Cubs

 Eagles Puffins Assorted Shorebirds